Kraballa/MarkWiki/readme.md

     - 'tags' expects a space separated list of tags which will be displayed at the top of the page

 ## Usage
 MarkWiki primarily serves markdown files.
 Create a folder called `text` in this directory and paste all your markdown.
 You can edit files either in the browser by clicking the `edit` link or in your favourite text editor.
 MarkWiki doesn't cache files so a simple reload refreshes the browser view.
 Wiki-like page creation is supported.
 File deletion or account/permission management is currently not supported.
+You can read up on the supported syntax [here](./help.md)

 ## Paths
 - `/`: renders this readme